Firefox (film): Filming

 Production began with principal photography on August 26, 1981, in San Diego, Los Angeles, and Vienna, Austria.
-Filming occurred in 1981 at a number of locations including Vienna, Montana, California, London, and Greenland's Thule Air Force Base.
+Filming occurred at other locations also, including Montana, London, and Greenland's Thule Air Force Base.
 Second unit filming was in San Diego, California.
 Hollywood aerial cinematographer Clay Lacy flew second unit aerial sequences in a Learjet 23 high-speed aerial platform, for scenes that were later integrated into the film.
-Clay Lacy's flying cost "$1,200 an hour, across the western U.S. and to the Thule Air Force Base in Greenland, with $150,000 worth of computer and camera equipment on board," with the recorded footage to "be stored and played back as backdrops when composited with shots of the model planes filmed against a blue screen."
+Clay Lacy's flying cost "$1,200 an hour, across the western U.S. and to the Thule Air Force Base in Greenland, with $150,000 worth of computer and camera equipment on board", with the recorded footage to "be stored and played back as backdrops when composited with shots of the model planes filmed against a blue screen".

 Special effects

-In August 1982, Moviegoer magazine reported that, in 1981, Eastwood had "approached John Dykstra...to develop special effects for the Firefox airplane."
+In August 1982, Moviegoer magazine reported that, in 1981, Eastwood had "approached John Dykstra ... to develop special effects for the Firefox airplane".
 As special effects supervisor for the film, Dykstra pioneered a new technique for shooting the complex flying sequences, called reverse blue-screen photography.
 This involved coating the model with phosphorus paint and photographing it first with strong lighting against a black background and then with ultraviolet light to create the necessary male and female mattes to separate the foreground model and the background footage.
 This enabled the shiny black model to be photographed flying against a clear blue sky and gleaming white snow; compare this with traditional bluescreen technique used in The Empire Strikes Back.
-The original scale model made by Gregory Jein used in the bluescreen work is now on display at the Warner Bros.
+The original scale model made by Greg Jein used in the bluescreen work is now on display at the Warner Bros.
 Museum.
-The "team spent fifteen months and 'several million dollars' on 250 optical effects shots."
+The "team spent fifteen months and 'several million dollars' on 250 optical effects shots".

 Release

-Home media

-The film debuted on VHS in 1982, and was released on LaserDisc in 1983.
+The film debuted on VHS in 1982 and was released on LaserDisc in 1983.
 A DVD release arrived on October 1, 2002, featuring a documentary titled Clint Eastwood – Director, showing the film's premiere in Washington D.C. and reviewing Eastwood's career.
 Firefox was released in Blu-ray on June 7, 2011.